 Winters are almost over.
 February arrived, only one week left of it and March will be coming soon.
-Summers are already knocking on Indian door.
-Summers and vacations are inter-related in Indian community.
-So where are you headed this summer.
+Summers are already knocking on the Indian door.
+Summers and vacations are inter-related in the Indian community.
+So where are you headed this summer?
 Read our listed Summer holiday destinations in India and plan a visit to any one of them and make this summer memorable.

 - Kashmir & Ladakh–

 Kashmir as we all know is known as heaven of earth.
 When you are planning a trip for Kashmir , Gulmarg, Pahalgam and Srinagar should be a must visit place in your list.
 Kashmir is all about beautiful valleys, nature walk, sightseeing , beautiful Mughal garden , dal lake and peace and calm.
 Once you are in Kashmir you must experience boat houses, Gondola ride to Khilanmarg valley , Aru and Betab valley(named after the movie “Betaab”).

 Also refered as “Littile Tibet” and was once India’s best kept secret but nowadays every traveller wants to experience the beauty of the cold desert of India.
 It is among one of the finest places in India for summer holidays.
 Every biker wants to have a bike trip to ladakh.

 You will witness warren valleys, lofty mountain peaks, beautiful lakes, mountain passes and home of Buddhist population.
 Summer is the best time to visit this beautiful place.
 You can plan a trip by bike or a four wheeler whatever suits you best.
 It’s a must visit place once in a Lifetime and the beauty of the place is just cannot be expressed in words.